‘Violent Year’ impressive, but difficult to embrace

 The feature does offer impressive performances by Oscar Isaac as Abel Morales and Jessica Chastain as his wife, Anna.

-The a most violent year 2setting is New York in the winter of 1981, statistically one of the most crime-ridden periods in the history of the Big Apple.
+The setting is New York in the winter of 1981, statistically one of the most crime-ridden periods in the history of the Big Apple.

 Morales runs a small heating-oil business, but he has a problem: His oil trucks are continually being hijacked.